© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Clare Castle is a scheduled monument protected by Historic England under reference 1006044.
 View the official record →

-Clare Castle is a Norman motte-and-bailey fortress located in the market town of Clare in Suffolk, England.
+Clare Castle is a Norman motte-and-bailey fortress constructed in the late eleventh century following the Norman Conquest of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006044.

 Clare Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006044.